Teachable-AI-Lab/teachable-ai-lab/_lab_pages/independent_study_guide.md

 * How long will it take?
 * What are the midterm and final "exams" to check for success?

+Your research plan should be no more than 2 pages and written primarily by you, with guidance and feedback provided by your mentor.

+## Milestones
 Your plan should also include the key outputs of your project as well as a timeline for when they will be delivered.
+All independent study projects must include four deliverables:
+- Your independent study plan (see section above) within 2 weeks of the beginning of the semester.
+- A midterm self evaluation using this [form](https://forms.office.com/r/wieRbqsLMR) at week 8.
-All independent study projects must include two deliverables: (1) a final report that describes what you did and includes your reflections and lessons learned on your experience and (2) slides for a final presentation that you will give at one of the lab meetings near the end of your independent study.
-Other deliverables might include source code, models, or design documents that you produce.
+- Slides for a final presentation that you will give at one of the lab meetings in the last 2 weeks of the semester.

-Your research plan should be no more than three pages and written primarily by you, with guidance and feedback provided by your mentor.
+- A final self evaluation using this [form](https://forms.office.com/r/wieRbqsLMR) in the final week.

 ## Evaluation and Reflection
 As mentioned before, a key goal for our group is to foster the next